mwi33/Notes/Courses/OSCP/pen 200/oscp_course_content/Introduction to web application attacks.md

 Configure the proxy server as usual so that it captures web traffic as normal.
 When a password is submitted via 'Wordpress' site a POST request is used.
 From within the the http-history tab and right click on the post item and 'send to intruder'.

 Intruder can then be used to manipulate the 'password' component of the POST request.
+## Web application enumeration
+### Learning objectives
+1. Learn how to debug web applications;
+2. Understand how to enumerate and inspect headers, cookies and source code; and
+3. Learn how to conduct API testing methodologies.

+It is important to utilise passive enumeration techniques initially to discover the implemented technology stack.
+Generally, this consists of:
+1. Host Operating System (OS);
+2. Web server software;
+3. Database software; and
+4. Front and back-end programming.

+It is worthwhile to note that many web applications are implemented using off the shelf frameworks and bundles.
+Common examples of this include:
+1. Flask;
+2. Django;
+3. Wordpress; and
+4. Drupal.

+It is important to identify the components of a web application before attempting to blindly exploit it.
+Many web application vulnerabilities are technology agnostic, however, others need to be carefully configured for a specific target.

 ## Tags
+#enumeration
 #nmap
 #burpsuite
 #Wappalyzer